ariarigao/bearwalk/README.md

 - Built and deployed a night safety service web application to enable SafeWalk escorts to get the shortest distance route to students that requested the service and to the destinations they requested, using `Java, React, and MongoDB`.
-- Implemented a bi-directional `A* Dijkstra’s algorithm` to find the shortest path between two geocodes and a grid-based matching process to match drivers to riders.
+- Implemented a bi-directional `A* Dijkstra’s algorithm` to find the shortest path between two geocodes and a grid-based matching process to match students to night walkers.
 - Developed backend functionality to match safety walkers to students by dviding the map into grids, where we store trips that pass through them.
 A trip is matched to a student when the student's origin and destination fall into the grids that contains that trip.
 - Enabled interactive map visualization of the Berkeley campus with Google Maps API, and built frontend features with React.